masasam/dotfiles/README.md

 ### With Makefile, such a good thing

-Easy to build development environment with
+Easy to build development environment with this command.

     make install